ModeMonkey/AirBnB_Seattle_Analysis/README.md

 ### Evaluation – Which model best meets the business objectives?

 Many features do not improve the results generated from linear regression.
 These typically include features that are mostly NaN or have too many possible variables per feature.
+Using every possible feature,

 A best found model involes the following features per listing: